 Lenders typically maintain charts that show the PMI percentage to charge in various situations.
 You can ask your lender for a specific percentage to make your calculations easier.

-How to estimate PMI
+How is PMI calculated

 To calculate your PMI, ask your lender for your PMI percentage or use the range listed below.
 Then follow these steps: